rsksmart/RSKIPs/IPs/RSKIP305.md

 ### New Address

-Also, this new federation type will have a new way of calculating the address, and this is how Segwit compatible addresses are computed:
+Also, this new powpeg type will have a new way of calculating the address, and this is how Segwit compatible addresses are computed:

 ```
 Base-58 ( “05” + hash160 ( sha256 ( <segwitScript> ) ) )